 The ACEN accredits nursing education programs of all degree levels and transition-to-practice programs.

 Currently, specialized accreditation for pre-licensure nursing programs is voluntary in some states; however, many states mandate that a nursing program be accredited.
-Most states where specialized accreditation for nursing programs is required mandate that the accrediting agency is recognized by the USDE.
-ACEN is recognized by the USDE and the Council for Higher Education Accreditation (CHEA), and is the only USDE and CHEA-recognized accrediting agency that accredits all types of nursing programs – practical, diploma, associate, baccalaureate, master’s including post master’s certificate, and clinical doctorate including DNP specialist certificate nursing programs.
+Most states where specialized accreditation for nursing programs is required mandate that the accrediting agency is recognized by the U.S. Department of Education (ED).
+ACEN is recognized by the ED and the Council for Higher Education Accreditation (CHEA), and is the only ED and CHEA-recognized accrediting agency that accredits all types of nursing programs – practical, diploma, associate, baccalaureate, master’s including post master’s certificate, and clinical doctorate including DNP specialist certificate nursing programs.

 Transition to practice (TTP) is a critical time during which a nurse develops the skills and attitudes necessary for autonomous nursing practice within their level of licensure.
 ACEN TTP accreditation promotes excellence in nursing and patient outcomes through established policies, procedures, and processes that are transparent, guided by peers and contemporary practice, and have an intentional focus on outcomes.